m-schmutz/Setup-Weekly-Report/README.md

 2: <Month> <Day>, <Year> - <Month> <Day>, <Year> # following week
 ```

 #### The corresponding month name, day, and year will be printed for each date.
-* Entering 1 will generate templates for the current week
-* Entering 2 will generate templates for the following week
+To pick a week enter the number next to desired week

 ### Example picking week: